getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 ### Remote Procedure Calls

-We ended up building a fairly standard RPC implementation that allows us to define a pure python interface that accepts simple dataclasses as arguments, then we provide a single concrete implementation of the interface, and wrap up those pieces with decorators that expose an HTTP client implementation which automatically handles serialization, etc and connects to our RPC endpoint that re-marshals the data and handles dispatching to the concrete implementation.
+We ended up building a fairly standard RPC implementation that allows us to define a pure python interface that accepts simple dataclasses as arguments, then we provide a single concrete implementation of the interface.
+We have some decorators and helper methods that wrap up the interface and autogenerate an HTTP client implementation that handles arguemnt serialization, etc and connects to our RPC endpoint that re-marshals the data and handles dispatching to the concrete implementation.

 [—> Go see some code —>](https://github.com/getsentry/sentry/tree/master/src/sentry/services/hybrid_cloud)

 #### Why not GRPC?

-We strongly considered it, but adopting a code gen tool for this was a bit controversial internally, and this wasn’t that hard to do, so we just built it.
+We strongly considered it, but adopting a code gen tool for this was a bit controversial internally, and this wasn’t that hard to implement, so we just built it 🤷.

 ### RPC Versioning

-If you’re familiar with API design, then you know breaking API changes can be a big problem.
-We haven’t actually built this yet, but we will be building a tool that basically publishes an OpenAPI spec for these interfaces and can detect incompatible version drift (like removing arguments or adding arguments without a default).
-In practice, so far at least, these APIs don’t change much, so we’ve been prioritizing shipping this to customers, but we’ll be circling back to ensure all of this remains stable.
+Breaking API changes can be a big problem.
+Particularly when we have to run different versions of Sentry all over the world in a backward compatible way.
+That's why we are building a tool that publishes the OpenAPI spec for our RPC interfaces and can detect incompatible version drift (like removing arguments or adding arguments without a default).
+In practice, so far at least, these APIs don’t change much, so we’ve been prioritizing shipping this to customers, but we’ll be circling back to ship this to ensure that all of our cross-silo communication remains stable.

 ### Cross Region Replication

 We had some hearty debate about how to handle data replication where we needed it.
 We wanted to strike the right balance between network efficiency, explicitness, and ease of correct use.
-We didn’t want to require ops intervention to replicate a new table, but we also didn’t want it to be too easy for developers to move data around that they shouldn’t be moving.
+We didn’t want to require intervention from our ops team to replicate a new table, but we also didn’t want it to be too easy for developers to move data around that they shouldn’t be moving.
 Explicitness was key to the implementation so we could confirm correctness.

 #### Why not Change Data Capture (CDC)?

 Sentry has a lot of wildly varying deployment modes that we need to handle: self-hosted, development environments, test suites, single tenants, and production SaaS.
 Our replication needs also occasionally involve business logic that needs to be tested.
 Between the operational complexity and our need for custom business logic, we opted to fully define our replication implementation within the application logic so that it would just work everywhere and be easy to test.

-Another problem we quickly ran into once we started breaking foreign keys between silos was the need to duplicate ON DELETE CASCADE functionality.
-This outbox mechanism was perfect for sending tombstone records between regions and triggering cleanup tasks in a unified way.
-We

 ### Cross silo synchronization